capricorn89/CIS442D/readme.md

 3. Optional libraries : PIL(Python Imaging Library) is only needed for the following instance methods;

         bluemarble()  /  etopo()  /   shadedrelief()  /  warpimage()

+## Other interesting or useful features
+- arcgisimage : connect ESRI (GIS mapping platform software company) server to download and plot the image file as background method
+- nightshade : distinguish the day and night time of area by drawing dark regions on the map for night time.
+- barbs : plots wind barbs on the map
+- creating a basic map in 3D :

+    1) With using Axes3D class and the method called add_collection3d, it is possible to add geographical data into 3D mapping.
+    2) In Axes3D class, the method called bar3d draws 3D bars on 3D mapping.